Benedict Arnold (governor): Early life

-Arnold was born December 21, 1615 in Ilchester, Somerset, England, the second child and oldest son of William Arnold and Christian Peak.
+Arnold was born December 21, 1615, in Ilchester, Somerset, England, the second child and oldest son of William Arnold and Christian Peak.
 He was likely educated at the Free Grammar School associated with the parish church in Limington, slightly more than 1 mi to the east of Ilchester.
 This ancient school is where Thomas Wolsey was the curate and schoolmaster from 1500 to 1509.
 Wolsey became the Lord Cardinal and Primate of England.

 The Arnold family emigrated to New England when he was 19 in the spring of 1635 and made the trip from Ilchester to Dartmouth on the coast of Devon.
 He wrote in a family record, "Memorandom my father and his family Sett Sayle from Dartmouth in Old England, the first of May, friday &c.
 Arrived in New England June 24o Ano 1635."
-It is possible that Stukeley Westcott of Yeovil was on the same ship with his family, including his daughter Damaris, age 15 and Arnold's future wife.
+It is possible that Stukely Westcott of Yeovil was on the same ship with his family, including his daughter Damaris, age 15 and Arnold's future wife.

 Upon their arrival in New England, the Arnolds joined a group of settlers from Hingham, Norfolk, England, where they established the town of Hingham in the Massachusetts Bay Colony.
 Arnold received title to a house lot in September 1635, but Roger Williams persuaded him and others the following spring to join him in establishing a new settlement named Providence Plantation at the head of a river that flows into the Narragansett Bay.
 The younger Arnold wrote in the family record that they "came to Providence to Dwell the 20th of April, 1636."
 Arnold received a house lot on what is now North Main Street in Providence, and his father was granted the second lot south of his.